 Get a lawyer on board to help persuade the court that a ban is not the way to go.
 When consulting with your solicitor make sure you can explain WHY you ended up driving without insurance.

 What about when I lend my car to a friend or if I let someone test drive the car when selling it?
 It is our view that you have a responsibility under the Act to examine an insurance document and satisfy yourself that one is in place whenever you let another person drive your vehicle.
 Sections 165 and 171 of the Road Traffic Act are worth reading to see how onerous the law can be on this matter.

 The Crown do not need to prove that you knew your insurance had run out.
-You need to show you were insured or explain in mitigation of your guilt why you did not have it.
+Do defend a driving without insurance charge you need to show you were insured or explain in mitigation of your guilt why you did not have it.

 Even if you think you have no defence to this charge seek legal advice before answering the copy complaint.
 It is too serious and complex an area to blunder in without a considered view.
 Many solicitors will provide a FREE case consultation either online or by telephone.
 You need to assess not only your case prospects but the ability and skills of the law firm that you intend to instruct.
 Please check out what some of our clients have been kind enough to write about our firm at conclusion of their cases.

 Should you, or someone you know, be charged with Dangerous Driving then please do not hesitate to contact us for advice.
 Call: 0800 048 8696